Quantum Information PHYS5039

 The aims of this course are:

-To provide an introduction to quantum information theory, including the necessary background in classical information theory, and the physics of finite-dimensional quantum systems.
+To introduce quantum information theory, including the necessary background in classical information theory, and the physics of finite-dimensional quantum systems.

 To describe how to encode, manipulate and read-out information in a quantum system, and to discuss the relationship between physics and information processing.

-To introduce quantum protocols such as teleportation, quantum key distribution, the principles of quantum computation and some examples of quantum algorithms.
+To introduce quantum protocols such as teleportation, quantum key distribution, the principles of quantum computation, quantum communication, and some examples of quantum algorithms.

 Intended Learning Outcomes of Course